wp-plugins/easy-translator-lite/readme.txt

 Donate link: http://buy.thulasidas.com/easy-translator
 Tags: plugins, internationalization, translation, translator, localization, i18n, l10n Requires at least: 2.8
-Tested up to: 4.2
+Tested up to: 4.3
-Stable tag: 4.40
+Stable tag: 4.50

 Easy Translator is a machine translator for blog posts and a plugin translation tool for developers and translators.

 == Description ==

-*Easy Translator* is a plugin to translate other plugins as well as blog posts and pages.
+*Easy Translator* is a plugin to translate your blog posts and pages.
 It provides a customizable widget to enable machine translation (from Google or Microsoft).

-For plugin translation, it picks up translatable strings (in `_[_e]()` functions) and presents them and their existing translations (from the MO object of the current text-domain, if loaded) in a user editable form.
+*Easy Translator* also provides a tool for plugin authors and translators.
+This tool picks up translatable strings (in `_[_e]()` functions) and presents them and their existing translations (from the MO object of the current text-domain, if loaded) in a user editable form.
 It can generate a valid PO file that can be emailed to the plugin author.

-The [Pro Version](http://buy.thulasidas.com/easy-translator "Buy the Pro Version for $3.95") adds the following features:
+The [Pro Version](http://buy.thulasidas.com/easy-translator "Buy the Pro Version for $4.95") adds the following features:

+1. Color-pickers for the blog post translation widget, to customize and match your colors with your theme.
-1. Machine translation help to seed your plugin translation efforts.
+2. Machine translation help to seed your plugin translation efforts.
 That is, for each translatable string found, it will give you a translation as provided by Google, which you can edit and perfect.
-2. Auto identification of the text-domain used by the plugin being translated.
+3. Auto identification of the text-domain used by the plugin being translated.
-3. Email support so that your translators can send the PO file directly from the its window, streamlining their work.
+4. Email support so that your translators can send the PO file directly from the its window, streamlining their work.
-4. Color-pickers for the blog post translation widget, to customize and match your colors with your theme.

 If you are a plugin author interested in internationalizing your plugins, you may want to ask your potential translators to install *Easy Translator* to make it a snap to give you translations.
 If you want to clean up your internationalization, you will appreciate *Easy Translator* because it does a fuzzy string matching to highlight possible repetitions and conflicts among key strings.

-Note that *Easy Translator* is now a blog page translator for a blogger, although it was originally written as a tool for plugin authors and the kind international users who put in their time and effort to translate plugins.

 == Upgrade Notice ==

-Compatibility with WordPress 4.2.
+Adding a settings page with detailed help on the plugin.
+Compatibility with WordPress 4.3.

 == Screenshots ==

-1. How to launch *Easy Translator* - Where to find it?
+1. Blog page translation - Google widget
+2. Blog page translation - Microsoft widget
+3. Widget customization
-2. How to use *Easy Translator* - The Editor
+4. How to use the plugin translator - The Editor
-3. How to use *Easy Translator* - The POT File Viewer
+5. The POT File Viewer in the plugin translator.

 == Installation ==